 Not everyone has a drastic storm shift.
 About a third of people experience little change in their response to conflict, even as heat rises.
 When these people take the Style Matters assessment, their numbers are similar in Calm and Storm.

 A second third experience only a moderate shift, with a score change of 1,2, or 3 in at least one style.
 And a final third experience a high Storm Shift, which I define as people whose scores shift by 4 or more (the highest possible shift is 7) .
 These particular police officers belong in that third category.
 They and their community would benefit greatly if they took Style Matters, became aware of their patterns and reflected on the suggestions below.
+They wield deadly force.
+If I were their supervisor, knowing what we see in the video, I would insist that they do this in a series of conversations, either with colleagues or a professional coach or counselor.

 Regardless to which group we are in, everyone benefits from understanding the Storm Shift in managing their own responses and making sense of those around us.
 The following can guide in working on yourself or in coaching others: